 6. There is a Facebook page for the POetry POstcard fest but best to let the cards speak for themselves during the fest.
 Once September starts, anything is fair game except spam.
 You might want to write after the fest about your experience.
 NEVER spam the list about any product or service, including your books.

-To ensure you’ll get the call, subscribe to this blog.
+To stay up to date on Poetry Postcard Fest information, subscribe to this blog.
 (The box in the upper right corner above?
 It says SUBSCRIBE TO OUR NEWSLETTER.
 See below)

 We send out an average of two emails a week from this blog and www.splab.org, the literary arts-oriented non-profit org founded in 1993.

-9. Other pages nearby worth a look regarding postcards and spontaneous composition are on the drop down nav button below the August POetry POstcard Fest link above and here:
+9. Other pages nearby worth a look regarding postcards and spontaneous composition are on the drop down nav button below the Poetry Postcard Fest link above and here: